QCoding/qsum/README.md

 ### Relationship to `__hash__`
 * Respect the same contract as `__hash__` with regards to: 'The only required property is that objects which compare equal have the same hash value'
-* Do not salt hash values and maintain as much stability in checksums as possible throughout python sessions, python versions, and versions of this package
+* Do not salt hash values (unless requested) and maintain stability in checksums throughout python sessions and versions along with releases of this package
 * PYTHONHASHSEED should have no effect on checksums
 * Provide significantly longer checksums than `__hash__` which 'is typically 8 bytes on 64-bit builds and 4 bytes on 32-bit builds'
 * Represent all checksums as bytes but provide a toolkit to view more human readable formats like hexdigests